RedisLabs/redislabs-docs/content/rc/databases/create-database.md

 ### Modules

-Modules extended Redis database functionality by adding new data types and options.
+Modules extend Redis database functionality by adding new data types and options.

 Available options depend on your subscription and your database **Type**.